United States Savings Bonds

 - A penalty of the last 3-months interest is applied if the bond is redeemed before 5 years.

-- Minimum purchase for electronic bonds is $25, but can be purchased for any amount above that, up to the $5,000 limit.
+- Minimum purchase is $25 for electronic bonds and $50 for paper I-bonds, but bonds can be purchased for any amount above that, up to the limit.

 I Bonds, but not EE Bonds, can be bought using your tax refund, but the purchase must be in multiples of $50, up to a maximum of $5000 for the year.
+Using all available methods of purchase, the total amount of I bonds that can be bought in a calendar year is $15,000.
 The bonds can be registered to you or your spouse or to another co-owner beneficiary by completing Form 8888, Allocation of Refund (Including Savings Bonds Purchases) with the U.S. Treasury.
+This limit also applies to gifts per recipient.
+So, if you have 3 children, you can buy up to $15,000 of I bonds for each child.

 Taxation of Savings Bonds